-The inclusion of EBP in nursing provides nurses with the scientific research to make well-founded decisions.
+The inclusion of EBP in nursing provides nurses with the scientific research that — in combination with real-time, data-driven insight — is used to make well-founded decisions.
 Through EBP, nurses can stay updated about new medical protocols for patient care.
-By searching for documented interventions that fit the profiles of their patients, nurses can increase their patients' chances for recovery.
+By searching for documented interventions that fit the profiles of their patients, nurses can increase their patients’ chances for recovery.

 EBP enables nurses to evaluate research so they understand the risks or effectiveness of a diagnostic test or treatments.
 The application of EBP enables nurses to include patients in their care plan.
 This allows patients to have a proactive role in their own healthcare since they can voice concerns, share their values and preferences and make suggestions on how they want to proceed.

 What Is the Advantage of EBP for Healthcare Organizations?

 With the application of EBP comes better patient outcomes, which can decrease the demand for healthcare resources.
 Thus, healthcare organizations can reduce expenses.
 For example, outdated practices may have included supplies, equipment or products that are no longer necessary for certain procedures or techniques.

 Florence Nightingale is credited with improving patient care in the 1800s when she noted that unsanitary conditions and restricted ventilation could adversely affect the health of patients.
 She went on to record medical statistics using patient demographics to ascertain the number of deaths in hospitals and the mortality rate connected to different illnesses and injuries.